National Leadership Opportunities for 2025

 From March to May 31st, applications are accepted for potential candidates.
 Anyone interested in running for national office should review the guide and application at the bottom of this article.

-Available one-year term positions include President-elect, First Vice President, Treasurer, and a National Liaison from each of the three geographical regions.
+Available one-year term positions include President-elect, First Vice President, Treasurer, and a National Liaison to represent each of the three geographical regions.
 Here is a short description of each position:

 - The Treasurer shall submit the annual budget to the Governing Board for its approval.
 The Treasurer shall make the annual budget available to the National Association upon request.
 The Treasurer shall serve as chairperson of the Finance and Budget Committee and shall review financial matters of the Women’s Council monthly.
 The Treasurer shall report on the financial affairs of the Women’s Council to the Executive Committee and the Governing Board.

 - The First Vice President approves the records and performs other such duties as are customary to the office, including acting as secretary for the Governing Board and the Executive Committee, when necessary.

 - The President-elect shall perform the duties of the President in the event of the President’s disability or absence.
 This position automatically moves up to President.

 Do positions automatically “move up” to another level?

 The President-elect automatically moves up to President.
 No other position automatically “moves up” per the national bylaws.
 Any candidate who wishes to run for First Vice President or President-elect and is not following the typical progression needs to understand that the race will almost certainly be challenged by an incumbent.
 However, it is permissible via the bylaws and any candidate will be permitted due process to the extent the candidate follows the processes outlined in this article.